Fine scales of decay of operator semigroups: Singularity at zero: general results

 If the decay of such orbits is uniform for $\|x\|\le1$, the semigroup must be eventually differentiable, i.e., for sufficiently large $t$, $T(t)$ maps $X$ into $\dom(A)$ and $AT(t) \in \mathcal{L}(X)$.
 For an eventually differentiable, bounded $C_0$-semigroup on a Banach space, Arendt and Pr\"uss \cite[Theorem 3.10]{AP92} (see \cite[Theorem 4.4.16]{ABHN01}) showed that

 if and only if

-In fact the Arendt-Pr\"uss theorem follows from the Katznelson-Tzafriri theorem for $C_0$-semigroups which we recall here (see also \cite{Vu92}, \cite{Es92}, \cite{Bat90} and the survey \cite{ChTo07}).
+In fact the Arendt-Pr\"uss theorem follows from (the corollary of) the Katznelson-Tzafriri theorem for $C_0$-semigroups which we recall below (see also \cite{Vu92}, \cite{Es92}, \cite{Bat90} and the survey \cite{ChTo07}).
 Let $E$ be a closed subset of $\R$.
 A function $f \in L^1(\R)$ is said to be of {\it spectral synthesis with respect to $E$} if there is a sequence $(f_n)$ in $L^1(\R)$ such that $\lim_{n\to\infty} \|f- f_n\|_{L^1} = 0$ and, for each $n$, $\cF f_n$ vanishes in a neighbourhood of $E$.

 The closed subset $E\subset \R$ is said to be of {\it spectral synthesis} if every function $f\in L^1 (\R )$ whose Fourier transform $\cF f$ vanishes on $E$ is of spectral synthesis with respect to $E$.
-Any countable closed subset of $\R$ is of spectral synthesis \cite[p.230]{Ka68}.
+Any countable closed subset of $\R$ is of spectral synthesis \cite[p.\,230]{Ka68}.

 \begin{theorem} Let $(T(t))_{t\ge0}$ be a bounded $C_0$-semigroup on a Banach space $X$, with generator $-A$.
 Let $f \in L^1(\R_+)$ be of spectral synthesis with respect to $E:= i\sigma(-A) \cap \R$.
 Then